 FRAMA-C [5, 10] is a modular analysis framework for the C programming language which supports the ACSL specification language [2].
-This manual documents the E-ACSL plug-in of FRAMA-C, version 19.0.
+This manual documents the E-ACSL plug-in of FRAMA-C, version Sulfur-20171101-beta.
 The E-ACSL version you are using is indicated by the command frama-c -e-acsl-version.
 E-ACSL automatically translates an annotated C program into another program that fails at runtime if an annotation is violated.
 If no annotation is violated, the behavior of the new program is exactly the same as the one of the original program.

 E-ACSL translation brings several benefits.
 First, it allows a user to monitor C code and perform what is usually referred to as "runtime assertion checking" [4].
 This is the primary goal of E-ACSL.
-Indirectly, in combination with the RTE plug-in [7] of Frama-C, this usage allows the user to detect undefined behaviors in its C code.
-Second, it allows to combine Frama-C and its existing analyzers with other C analyzers that do not natively understand the ACSL specification language.
+Second, it allows to combine FRAMA-C and its existing analyzers with other C analyzers that do not natively understand the ACSL specification language.
 Third, the possibility to detect invalid annotations during a concrete execution may be very helpful while writing a correct specification of a given program, e.g. for later program proving.
-Finally, an executable specification makes it possible to check assertions that cannot be verified statically and thus to establish a link between runtime monitoring and static analysis tools such as EVA [3] or WP [1].
+Finally, an executable specification makes it possible to check assertions that cannot be verified statically and thus to establish a link between runtime monitoring and static analysis tools such as VALUE [3] or WP [1].

-Annotations used by the plug-in must be written in the E-ACSL specification language [13, 6] - a subset of ACSL.
+Annotations used by the plug-in must be written in the E-ACSL specification language [12, 6] - a subset of ACSL.
 E-ACSL plug-in is still in a preliminary state: some parts of the E-ACSL specification language are not yet supported.
-Annotations supported by the plugin are described in a separate document [14].
-It is worth noting that the annotations that aim to be dynamically verified are not necessarily hand-written, but may be automatically generated instead.
-That is for instance the case when checking the absence of undefined behaviors in combination with RTE, as mentionned in the previous paragraph.
-Using E-ACSL this way is therefore a fully automatic process.
-Many usages, including automatic usages, are described in companion research papers [12, 16, 15].
+Annotation supported by the plugin are described in a separate document [13].